Message from UH Hilo Chancellor Donald O. Straney

 Hawai‘i Island Chamber of Commerce

-To address the future needs of our economy, UH Hilo views our partnerships and collaborations with UH community colleges as an important component in being able to successfully provide higher education to the people of the island and state.
+UH Hilo views our collaboration with Hawaiʻi Community College as an important component in being able to successfully provide higher education and career options to the people of Hawaiʻi Island.